pololu/balboa-32u4-arduino-library/README.md

 ## Version history

+* 1.1.2 (2022-09-06): Fixed a bug in the Encoders demo that could prevent encoder errors from being shown properly on the display.
 * 1.1.1 (2019-04-05): Fixed narrowing conversion warning/error in Demo.ino.
 * 1.1.0 (2019-04-04): Added Balboa32U4LineSensors class and LineSensorTest example.
 Improved Balancer example to measure lying down angle and more effectively decide whether it is balancing.
 * 1.0.1 (2017-07-17): Fixed a bug that caused errors from the right encoder to get reported as errors from the left encoder.